DSLsofMath/ctfp2014/README.md

 # ctfp2014

-Lecture summaries for the course "Category Theory for Functional Programming", held in 2015 in Chalmers.
+Lecture summaries for the course "Category Theory and Functional Programming", held in 2014 at Chalmers by Cezar Ionescu.
+(With Patrik Jansson as examiner.)

 # links